-The next step is to ask the our client to introduce us to decision-makers at some of their best customers so we can interview and hear from them, in their own words, how they chose vendors and why they picked our client as a trusted vendor partner.
+The next step is to ask the our client to introduce us to decision-makers at some of their best customers so we can interview and hear from them — in their own words — how they choose vendors and why they picked our client as a trusted vendor partner.
 We also learn from them what precisely they would say if they were recommending our client to a peer.
-The values they focus on and the words they use to describe are extremely valuable toward informing our editorial tone, direction, and language.
+The values they focus on and the words they use to describe are extremely valuable toward informing our editorial tone, direction and language.

-Understanding the “how” part of the vendor selection process is critical, because it helps us to walk in their shoes and see the process more tangibly.
-Learning who is actually involved, what different people may be responsible for, and at what stages of the process are different people involved aids us in identifying and developing target personas, who are representatives of the actual people we want to be thinking of as we construct and execute content and editorial plans.
+Understanding the “how” part of the vendor selection process is critical because it helps us to walk in their shoes and see the process more tangibly.
+Learning who is actually involved, what different people may be responsible for, and at what stages of the process different people are involved aids us in identifying and developing target personas (e.g., representatives of the actual people we want to be thinking of as we construct and execute content and editorial plans).

-- Gain consensus on specifics of buyer journey - who’s involved, how long and involved are the stages (awareness, consideration, decision), what are the relative importance weighting of the stages, etc.
+- Gain consensus on specifics of the buyer journey — who’s involved, how long and involved are the stages (awareness, consideration, decision), what is the relative importance/weight of each stage, etc.

-- Convince the team that they have the insights and knowledge to create incredibly relevant, credible, and compelling content and editorial plans simply by mining their experiences and wisdom gained during their careers.
+- Convince the team they have the insights and knowledge to create incredibly relevant, credible and compelling content and editorial plans simply by mining their experiences and wisdom gained during their careers.

-The work doesn’t necessarily get easier after this, but the workshop is clearly a launch pad that helps open minds and inspire teams to what’s possible, while filling them with the confidence that their collective organizational knowledge becomes raw materials for growing an asset base that can eventually represent a powerful competitive advantage.
+The work doesn’t necessarily get easier after this, but the workshop is clearly a launch pad that helps open minds and inspire teams to what’s possible, while filling them with the confidence that their collective organizational knowledge becomes raw material for growing a content library that can eventually represent a powerful competitive advantage.

-Want to learn more about becoming an industrial publisher of the knowledge that makes your company great?
-Request a free inbound marketing consultation and start learning how to build competitive advantage with staying power.
+Want to learn more about becoming a publisher of the knowledge that makes your company great?
+Download our free inbound marketing Buyer's Journey Worksheet below and start learning how to build a competitive advantage with staying power.